Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

-Here, both $N^{SpRS}_{i,s}(\lambda)$ and $N^{dark}_{i,s}$ are the count rates per pulse, accounting for temporal filtering from a 300\nobreakdash-ps coincidence detection window.
-Spectral filtering (7\nobreakdash-GHz) and polarization independence of noise counts are automatically factored in by using measured values in the experimental setup at 1290\,nm for $N^{dark}_{i,s}$ and $N^{SpRS}_{i,s}(\text{1290\,nm})$.
-We note that SpRS nosie is proportional to the spectral and temporal filtering widths, meaning that the very narrow 7\nobreakdash-GHz filtering used in this work significantly reduces SpRS noise compared to other works with wider filtering~\cite{jordan_filter}.
-The wavelength-dependent values for $N^{SpRS}_{i,s}(\lambda)$ are obtained by scaling the SpRS spectrum in Fig.~\ref{sprs}(a) to the measured SpRS counts at 1290\,nm, which further adjusts the reported spectrum to a 21.4\nobreakdash-dBm launch power and relevant insertion losses that are used to generate the results presented in Section~\ref{subsec:results} of this paper.
-We assume constant pair rates and detector efficiency across the O\nobreakdash-band (leading to a constant~$\mu$ and~$N^{dark}_{i,s}$); these values may vary slightly as a function of wavelength in real systems.
-Similarly, we take propagation loss in the idler path to be equal for all wavelengths as the fiber distance is negligible (a few meters on the optical table) and we set $N^{SpRS}_i = 0$ since there is only classical light in the signal path.
-This model can be extended to consider configurations with coexisting classical light in both quantum paths by adding a non-zero value for $N^{SpRS}_i$.
-For the simulations presented in Fig.~\ref{sprs}(b), we use $\mu=0.009$, $\eta_i = 0.03$, $\eta_s = 0.001$, $N^{dark}_i = 1.8 \times 10^{-7}$, and $N^{dark}_s = 3.8 \times 10^{-7}$ as measured at 1290\,nm.
+We further simulate entanglement visibility across the O\nobreakdash-band, shown in red on the top plot of Fig.~\ref{sprs}(b).
+We use ${V(\lambda)=\frac{C_{\text{max}}(\lambda) - C_{\text{min}}(\lambda)}{C_{\text{max}}(\lambda)+C_{\text{min}}(\lambda)}}$ for the visibility~$V(\lambda)$ where {$C_{\text{max}}(\lambda)$ ($C_{\text{min}}(\lambda)$) is the maximum (minimum) coincidence count rate per pulse as a function of quantum wavelength~$\lambda$.
+The coincidence rates are calculated as~\cite{spdc_multipair}: using the total channel efficiencies~$\eta_{i,s}(\lambda)$, single\nobreakdash-detector count probability~$S_{i,s}(\lambda)$, and mean photon pair number per pulse~$\mu$ generated by SPDC.
+Subscripts $_i$ and $_s$ refer to the idler and signal channels respectively.
+Wavelength dependence is added to channel efficiencies $\eta_{i,s}(\lambda)$ by scaling the experimentally measured efficiency at 1290\,nm~$\eta^{1290}_{i,s}$ by the fractional wavelength-dependent propagation loss~$X(\lambda)$ relative to 1290\,nm, such that $\eta_{i,s}(\lambda) = X(\lambda)\eta^{1290}_{i,s}$.
+We approximate the 1290\nobreakdash-nm channel efficiencies~$\eta^{1290}_{i,s}$ as the measured heralding efficiencies.
+Because these equations reflect an ideal case for alignment and entanglement generation, $C_{\text{min}}$ can be approximated as the accidental coincidence count rate per pulse.
+As such, we simulate the CAR using these same definitions and the relationship CAR~$=C_{\text{max}}/C_{\text{min}}$.
+For simulation as a function of wavelength, the singles counts $S_{i,s}(\lambda)$ are modeled according to Eq.~\ref{eq:singles}~\cite{jordan_filter, spdc_multipair}, with dark counts~$N^{\text{dark}}_{i,s}$ and SpRS noise counts~$N^{\text{SpRS}}_{i,s}(\lambda)$.
+Here, both $N^{\text{SpRS}}_{i,s}(\lambda)$ and $N^{\text{dark}}_{i,s}$ are the count rates per pulse, accounting for temporal filtering from a 300\nobreakdash-ps coincidence detection window.
+We note that SpRS noise is proportional to the spectral and temporal filtering widths~\cite{jordan_filter}.
+Although a significant amount of noise is generated across the full spectrum by the high-power OLS, narrow spectral filtering -- particularly in the lower noise region of the O\nobreakdash-band (${< 1300}$\,nm) -- can reduce the background noise to the order of dark counts.
+Spectral filtering and polarization independence of noise counts are automatically factored into the simulation by using measured values in the experimental setup at 1290\,nm for $N^{\text{dark}}_{i,s}$ and $N^{\text{SpRS}}_{i,s}(\text{1290\,nm})$.
+In our experiment, quantum channels are filtered by 7\nobreakdash-GHz FWHM Fabry-P\'{e}rot etalons and isolated to a single etalon transmission peak using dense wavelength-division multiplexer (DWDM) filters with 100\nobreakdash-GHz channel spacing to select phase-matched photon pairs centered around the 1300\nobreakdash-nm pump for the signal (1290\,nm) and idler (1310\,nm).
+We filter narrowly into the joint spectrum to reject most generated SpRS (strongly limiting the effect of SpRS noise to degrade quantum transmissions) but widely enough to prevent significant reduction to the loss-independent coincidence probability \cite{jordan_filter}.
+The wavelength-dependent values for $N^{\text{SpRS}}_{i,s}(\lambda)$ are obtained by scaling the SpRS spectrum in Fig.~\ref{sprs}(a) to the measured SpRS counts at 1290\,nm, which further adjusts the reported spectrum to a 21.4\nobreakdash-dBm launch power and relevant insertion losses that are used to generate the results presented in Section~\ref{subsec:results} of this paper.
+We assume constant pair rates and detector efficiency across the O\nobreakdash-band (leading to a constant~$\mu$ and~$N^{\text{dark}}_{i,s}$).
+Similarly, we take propagation loss in the idler path to be equal for all wavelengths as the fiber distance is negligible (a few meters on the optical table) and we set $N^{\text{SpRS}}_i = 0$ since there is only classical light in the signal path.
+This model can be extended to consider configurations with coexisting classical light in both quantum paths by adding a non-zero value for $N^{\text{SpRS}}_i$.
+For the simulations presented in Fig.~\ref{sprs}(b), we use $\mu=0.009$, $\eta_i = 0.03$, $\eta_s = 0.001$, $N^{\text{dark}}_i = 1.8 \times 10^{-7}$, and $N^{\text{dark}}_s = 3.8 \times 10^{-7}$ as measured at 1290\,nm.